gzachariadis/Python.Challenges/README.md

 ## Overview

-This repository acts a diary, of sorts, to mark my own progress as I traverse the world of competitive programming and elevate my skill level to achieve Mastery of the Python language.
+<p align="justify">This repository acts a diary, of sorts, to mark my own progress as I traverse the world of competitive programming and elevate my skill level to achieve Mastery of the Python language.</p>

 ## Coding Style

-Almost every problem has a long, verbose and short, concise solution.
+<p align="justify">Almost every problem has a long, verbose and short, concise solution.
 IMHO, a long descriptive solution is almost always preferred over a cryptic one-liner.
-The exception being, a shared understanding of the code by the entire development team.
+The exception being, a shared understanding of the code by the entire development team.</p>

 Having said that, in the process of tackling these challenges, I find myself opting for concise code with Pythonic syntax, as my main goal is to match the preferred [^1] solution to each individual challenge.